 1. The big box stores rule most retail.

-High shipping costs and a relatively small population (except in the Honolulu metro area), make it difficult for a lot of small and medium-size franchise businesses to do well.
+High shipping costs and a relatively small population (except in the Honolulu metro area), make it difficult for a lot of small and medium-sized franchise businesses to do well.
 There are no economies of scale for a one-off chain restaurant, and the dispersed population on the islands makes it hard to open many units.
-So, if you can deliver franchise quality systems for auto repair, cleaning, accounting, jewelry, home services, and others, you will be able to do well and avoid the onerous franchise fees and costs.
+So, if you can deliver franchise quality systems for an auto repair, cleaning, accounting, jewelry, home services, and others, you will be able to do well and avoid the onerous franchise fees and costs.

 3. The three-legged chair economy: tourism, real estate, and construction

 The Hawaiian Islands’ economy is mainly based on tourism, real estate, and construction.
 Some add military spending for Oahu.
-Our agriculture, technology, education, research, manufacturing and medical sectors contribute relatively little, on a percentage basis, to our overall economy.
-Many newcomers will gravitate to these pillars; for example, there are many more realtors than there are properties for sale.
+Our agriculture, technology, education, research, manufacturing, and medical sectors contribute relatively little, on a percentage basis, to our overall economy.
+Many newcomers will gravitate to these pillars; for example, there are many more realtors than properties for sale.
 Most construction workers can get a job right off the plane.

 4. It’ll cost ‘ya

 Almost everything in Hawaii will be 40%-100% more than the Mainland.
-Ninety percent of our food is imported, as is 100% of our building materials, vehicles, petroleum-based fuel and manufactured goods.
+Ninety percent of our food is imported, as is 100% of our building materials, vehicles, petroleum-based fuel, and manufactured goods.
 Milk is $5-$6/gallon, gas is 40% more than most places in the Mainland, and a “starter” home will be $500,000 and up in most places.
 Our electricity costs are the highest in the country.
 One of the problems new business owners have in Hawaii is that they don’t have a good grasp of expenses, and they make poor decisions based on a lack of understanding of local costs.

 5. Self-sufficiency is essential

 One of our pieces of equipment needs to have a part replaced every year.
 The part is close to $1000, but to have the tech from Honolulu fly over to replace it would add $2,500 to the cost.
-We quickly learned how to do the work ourselves, and have saved $15,000 over the years.
+We quickly learned how to do the work ourselves and have saved $15,000 over the years.

 A well-planned house lot can provide huge amounts of fruit and vegetables a year due to excellent year-round growing.